-To describe the local appearance in an image p(i, j), we "project" a local neighborhood (window) onto a set of feature functions, $G_k(x,y,\sigma)$ .
+To describe the local appearance in an image p(i, j), we "project" a local neighborhood (window) onto a vector of receptive fields, $G_k(x, y, \sigma)$ .

 These are referred to as "local image description functions" or "Local features".

-We can use these functions to create a basis set of receptive fields for appearance
+We can use these functions to create a basis set for local appearance